Embattled Bellevue police chief to get $78K a year for retirement, plus $136K in new city job

-Bellevue’s police chief, who previously was placed on leave for a year while the city investigated allegations of “dishonest and deceptive conduct,” is expected to retire at the end of the month and take a newly created position with the city.
+Bellevue’s police chief, who previously was placed on leave for a year while the city investigated allegations of “dishonest and deceptive conduct,” will retire at the end of the month and take a newly created position with the city.

-Mark Elbert, 51, will retire as the city’s top cop at the end of the year and then begin work as Bellevue’s community development director, according to a settlement agreement that is on the agenda for approval by the City Council on Tuesday.
+Mark Elbert, 51, will retire as the city’s top cop at the end of the year and then begin work as Bellevue’s community development director after the City Council approved a settlement agreement Tuesday.

 Under the settlement, Elbert also will receive $78,000 a year beginning on his 55th birthday in 2023.
 Those payments are in lieu of the police pension he would have received had he remained police chief, according to the city.